zptr1/stck/doc/REFERENCE.md

 Please note that the compiled stck binaries use the `r14` and `r15` registers for switching between the call stack and the data stack, and store the end of the data stack in `rbp` to check for callstack overflow.
 Make sure to restore them back to their original state if you need to use them.

+### Special procedures

+Currently, the only special procedure names are `main` and `<load>`.

+A stck program can only have one `main` procedure, which gets called when the program starts.
+This procedure cannot accept any arguments or be inline.
+The main procedure can optionally return an integer, which will be used as the program's exit code.
+You can also use the `exit` intrinsic though.

+However, a library might need to initialize some state (for example, the seed for random number generation) when it gets imported, and libraries cannot use `main` because that procedure can only be defined once.
+Instead, they should use the special `<load>` procedure, which can be defined multiple times and will get called when the program starts before the main procedure.

+`<load>` cannot have any inputs or outputs, cannot use `return` and cannot be inline or unsafe.
+You can use conditions, loops and other procedures, but it is recommended to make this as efficient as possible to not take too much time for the program to start.

 ## Constants

 Constants can be defined using the `const` keyword followed by the name and the value of the constant.